Joshwin-Sundarraj/MSc-Advanced-Computer-Science-A-Bayesian-Approach-to-magnetic-materials-engineering/README.md

 - Verify `source` and file naming: `Anis_{ku:.3f}e-22Damp_{damp:.3f}/output`.
 - ku and damp in this should be passed as strings to ensure they are 3 decimal places each.

 ---

+## Tested versions

+This framework was developed and tested with the following package versions:

+- Python == 3.12.7
+- torch == 2.7.1
+- botorch == 0.14.0
+- gpytorch == 1.14
+- scikit-learn == 1.5.1
+- numpy == 1.26.4
+- linear-operator == 0.6

+Other versions may work, but reproducibility is only guaranteed with the above.
+---

 ## License